10 Popular Shrubs for Evergreen Landscaping

 Landscaping ideas: Specimen planting; Japanese garden; rock garden; foundation planting; container planting; border garden.

 Tips: Does best in full sun and moist, well-draining soil enriched with compost.
+Read more in my guide to Dwarf Japanese Cedar.

 a rounded evergreen landscaping shrub in a mulched garden bed